 Weight: the DJI FPV drone is much heavier than a typical FPV drone.
 With greater weight, it will probably not be suited for FPV racing.
 It will also be above the 250-gram threshold for FCC registration.

-Fragile: Unlike conventional freestyle FPV drones with carbon fiber frames, the DJI FPV’s plastic body is relatively fragile and can break with even one crash.
+Less durable: Unlike conventional freestyle FPV drones with carbon fiber frames, the DJI FPV’s plastic body is less durable and can break with even one crash.

 Repairability / Customizability: It is unlikely that you’ll be able to customize the drone, unlike other FPV drones.
 Moreover, it will likely have proprietary components that will be difficult to repair yourself if you damage it in a crash.